fieldsoftheworld/ftw-api-deployment/README.md

 # ftw-api-deployment

 Terraform infrastructure as code for FTW API deployment on AWS.
+Creates a complete FastAPI application infrastructure with GPU testing capabilities.

 ## Prerequisites

 - AWS CLI v2 installed and configured